port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/kubernetes/full-kubernetes-exporter.md

 ### Installing the Kubernetes exporter using the script

 Now it is time to run the installation script and deploy Port's Kubernetes Exporter.
-By default (unless a custom `CONFIG_YAML_URL` is set), the installation script fetches a `config.yaml` which as support for core k8s resources - Cluster, Namespace, Workload, Pod, Node.
-If the default `config.yaml` is used, you can use custom pre-built templates to add on to the `config.yaml` using the `TEMPLATE_NAME` environment variable.
+By default (unless a custom `CONFIG_YAML_URL` is set), the installation script fetches a `config.yaml` which has support for core k8s resources - Cluster, Namespace, Workload, Pod, Node.

+If no custom `CONFIG_YAML_URL` is defined, you can use custom pre-built templates to add on to the `config.yaml` using the `TEMPLATE_NAME` environment variable.
 In this use-case you will be using the `basic_expansion` template.
 To achieve this, run:

 ```
 export TEMPLATE_NAME="basic_expansion"